 In decades gone by, velcro or heated rollers were an absolute essential for creating volume.

-But we’d encourage those of you with this mentality to give this hair trend a chance, as they could actually save you some time, not to mention improve the condition of over-styled and over-heated locks.
+But we’d encourage those of you with this mentality to give this hair trend a chance, as it could actually save you some time, not to mention improve the condition of over-styled and over-heated locks.

 If you worry about your hair's health, rollers are also a great option because they do less damage than blowdrying your hair with a barrel brush, or using heated curling wands, but create the same desired affect.

-Plus, this hair styling tenchique won’t break the bank either.
+Plus, this hair styling technique won't break the bank either.
 An average size pack of eight Velcro rollers with clips included should cost no more than £10.
 And if looked after, they should last for lots of uses.

 Rollers can help create effortless style, which when left overnight leave you with the appearance of a bouncy blow dry, worth of the hours in the salon.
 Whether you're sleeping, applying make-up, or running errands, if you love to multi-task, hair rollers are for you.